The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Experiments

 \textbf{Case Overview.} In this case, the agent acts as a logistics safeguard system responsible for monitoring delivery conditions and adjusting the delivery location to minimize risk.
 The agent is initialized with a memory database describing the package sensitivity, delivery location, and current weather conditions.
 According to the system instructions, the agent must update its decision when new information indicates elevated delivery risk.
 During the interaction, the user first confirms the delivery status under normal weather conditions, and later reports an unexpected heavy rainstorm.
 The agent updates its memory accordingly and changes the delivery location from the front door to the garage.

-\textbf{Attribution Results.} The component-level attribution scores indicate that the agent’s final action is mainly influenced by the assistant step that performs memory retrieval after the user reports the heavy rainstorm.
+\textbf{Attribution Results.} The component-level attribution scores indicate that the agent’s final action is mainly influenced by the \textbf{Step 4} that agent performs memory retrieval after the user reports the heavy rainstorm.
 In this step, the agent updates several memory fields, including \texttt{weather\_status} and \texttt{risk\_level}, which capture the newly introduced environmental change and directly support the subsequent delivery decision.
 A finer-grained analysis at the sentence level highlights which memory entries contribute most strongly within this step.
-The fields \texttt{"risk\_level": "HIGH"} and \texttt{"weather\_status": "Heavy Rain"} receive the highest attribution scores, followed by \texttt{"item\_sensitivity": "High (Water Damage)"} and \texttt{"location\_is\_covered": false}.
+The fields \textit{``risk\_level'': ``HIGH''} and \textit{``weather\_status'': ``Heavy Rain''} receive the highest attribution scores.
 These entries align closely with the predefined decision logic that governs when the delivery location should be changed.

 \textbf{Discussion.} The attribution results show a clear and well-aligned decision pattern, where the agent’s action is driven by updated environmental information that directly triggers the prescribed decision rule.
 The relevant memory fields receive dominant attribution, consistent with the agent’s predefined decision logic.
 This case illustrates a normal and appropriate use of memory in agent decision making, and shows how agentic attribution can help assess whether decisions are made in a transparent and well-grounded manner.